Software-Solutions-Australia/Hypetrigger-Companion/README.md

 [![](https://i.postimg.cc/fLLwZksq/HTC-0-1-7-2.png)](https://postimg.cc/d7bMjsLG)

 5. To exit Hypetrigger Companion and return the assigned Trigger Key to its original functionality right-click the Hypetrigger Companion icon in the task tray and select "Exit Hypetrigger Companion".
 This will immediately exit Hypetrigger Companion and return the assigned Trigger Key to its original functionality.

+Check out the Hypetrigger Companion Wiki for a complete guide: https://github.com/Software-Solutions-Australia/Hypetrigger-Companion/wiki

 ## LICENSE AGREEMENT: